 Our course team come from a variety of backgrounds, and there will also be a range of guest speakers.
-Currently leading on the Programme are: Stephen Cave, Director, Centre for the Future of Intelligence; Dr Henry Shevlin, Dr Jonnie Penn, and Maya Indira Ganesh, Course Co-leaders and Senior Research fellows, Centre for the Future of Intelligence.
+Currently leading on the Programme are: Dr Henry Shevlin, Director of Education, Centre for the Future of Intelligence; Dr Jonnie Penn and Maya Indira Ganesh, Course Co-Leads and Senior Research fellows, Centre for the Future of Intelligence.